About digital inclusion and exclusion

 The best way to help digitally-excluded people is to provide timely and informal support in convenient venues, and look for the “hook” (like a hobby or specific need) rather than focusing on the technology in itself.

 The larger issue that holds back digital inclusion is the resourcing of this support.
-How, in an era of cuts and squeezed budgets, can sufficient resources be found to tackle such a complex issue?
+In an era of cuts and squeezed budgets, how can sufficient resources be found to tackle such a complex issue?
 The answer is through partnership and collaboration.

 Partnership is an essential foundation for digital inclusion strategies.
 No organisation can solve this issue alone.
 A successful digital inclusion strategy and action plan will be based on:

 - Knowing what current partners are already doing and what they have to offer

 - Ensuring that the specific needs of individual partners are understood and met